syne-tune/syne-tune/README.md

 [launch_hpo.py](benchmarks/launch_hpo.py) in order to start one or more experiments, adjusting many parameters of benchmark, back-end, tuner, or scheduler from the command line.
-The simpler [launch_benchmarks.py](benchmarks/launch_benchmarks.py) can also be used to launch experiments.
+The simpler [benchmark_main.py](benchmarks/benchmark_loop/README.md) can also be used to launch experiments that loops over many schedulers and benchmarks..

-Once tunings experiments are finished, `show_experiment_results.py` gives an example of how results can be retrieved and plotted.

 ## Tutorials